API Documentation vs. Specification vs. Definition: What’s the Difference?

 Expand Button

-An API specification is a formal document that describes the elements that an API must contain.
-It's constructed before the API is built and acts as a kind of blueprint, prescribing what the API should be able to do.
+An API specification is a formal document that describes the elements that an API must contain, and it’s usually constructed before developers build the API.
+It acts as a blueprint for the API, setting the standards straight from the start.
+API specifications are primarily intended for API creators rather than end users.

 Expand Button